ecdye/zram-config/README.md

 mem_limit is compressed memory limit and will is a hard memory limit for sys admin.

-disk_size is virtual uncompressed size approx 220-450% depending on algorithm and input file
+disk_size is virtual uncompressed size approx 220-450% of mem allocated depending on algorithm and input file

 swap_priority set zram over alternative swap devices